 Dr. B was very tall and kind.
 He showed us my most recent MRI and explained why he thought it was the type of tumor that they believe it to be.
 At this point the consensus is that this is a subependymoma.

 That my friends is the best possible option of all the tumors that it could be.
 They are ridiculously rare, benign and the slowest growing.
 This is great news but I will take a moment to explain that just because a brain tumor is benign doesn’t mean that it doesn’t cause problems for people.
 I have learned a lot over the last 2 months, for example most brain tumors are benign, only around 30% are malignant and they are the ones that everyone fears getting (most notably glioblastoma).
-Benign brain can reek all kinds of havoc on people’s lives.
+Benign brain tumors can reek all kinds of havoc on people’s lives.
 The list includes epilepsy, stroke like symptoms, blacking out, double vision, issues walking, lactating, migraines, constant nausea, the list could go on and on.

 Anyway I bring this up because prior to being in this situation I did not realize any of this and frankly probably didn’t have empathy like I do now.
 Like many things in life until we gain first hand experience we just don’t understand what others are going through.
 For me this is more verification to stop being judgmental because there are a lot of paths I have no clue about.